nuejs/www/blog/tailwind-vs-semantic-css/index.md

 Some key takes:

 1. Tailwind CSS is seven times larger: 33K vs 4.6K.
 Overall you need eight times more HTML/CSS code with Tailwind to render the page (108K vs 12.6K).
-The most surprising thing is that Tailwind uses more global/semantic CSS than the semantic approach itself `¯\_(ツ)_/¯`
+While the design is not identical, but it's easy to see the ballpark figure in there.
+Tailwind- generated sites are multiple times larger.

 2. Most of the semantic CSS is re-usable on other pages and only a fraction of the CSS is specific to the front page.
 It's easy to create new pages when the groundwork is already done.